 - 2. Individual training needs are identified through the performance appraisals, professional development days and General Staff meetings. - 3.
 An annual Staff Training and Development plan will incorporate the combined staff training needs. - 4.
 Every employee and volunteer is eligible and is encouraged to attend relevant training events, seminars, and conferences.
-Ability to attend such events is determined by: - availability of individual budget and/or Association resources - consistency with employee's training plan - consistency with Association training plan - 5.
-Employees and volunteers who wish to attend Professional Development opportunities must: - complete a Training Authorization and Request Form - submit the completed form to their supervisor for authorization - 6.
-Paid mandatory training for all employees includes: - W.H.M.I.S.
-Certification - Worker Health & Safety Awareness - Accessibility - Quality Assurance Measures - CPI Nonviolent Crisis Intervention (as required every 2 years)
+Ability to attend such events is determined by: - a.
+Availability of individual budget and/or Association resources. - b.
+Consistency with employee's training plan. - c.
+Consistency with Association training plan. - 5.
+Employees and volunteers who wish to attend Professional Development opportunities must: - a.
+Complete a Training Authorization and Request Form. - b.
+Submit the completed form to their supervisor for authorization. - 6.
+Paid mandatory training for all employees includes: - a.
+W.H.M.I.S.
+Certification - b.
+Worker Health & Safety Awareness - c.
+Accessibility - d.
+Quality Assurance Measures - e.
+CPI Nonviolent Crisis Intervention (as required every 2 years)